microsoft/aitour-get-started-with-fabric/lab/tutorial-5-power-bi-report.md

 ## Interact with the report

 When you open the Power BI report, you can add or edit visualizations.
 You can also interact with the visualizations.
-For example, selecting one of the *Neighborhood* columns on one visualization highlights the values of that neighborhood in the other visualizations.
+For example, selecting one of the *Neighbourhood* columns on one visualization highlights the values of that neighbourhood in the other visualizations.

 :::image type="content" source="media/lab/cross-highlight.gif" alt-text="GIF showing how cross-highlighting works in Power BI report." border="false"  lightbox="media/lab/cross-highlight.gif":::

+Now that you have created a Power BI report, your data is visualized in a way that is easy to understand and share with others.
+It's time to set an alert on your event stream to receive a notification in Teams when the number of bikes falls below a certain threshold.

 ## Next step